Oum024/Oum024/README.md

 I am Learning Web Development from 2023.

-* 🌍  I'm based in Pij,Gujrat
+* 🌍  I'm based in Scranton PA,USA
 * ✉️  You can contact me at [ompatel567.26@gmail.com](mailto:ompatel567.26@gmail.com)
 * 🧠  I'm learning ReactJS and some other Technology
 * ⚡  I am a Web Developer